icgc-argo/argo-docs/docs/release-notes/data-releases.md

 An ARGO data release is a curated data set of clinical and molecular data submitted to the ARGO Data Platform.
 Data releases happen approximately four times a year and are cumulative in nature.
 Released data can be browsed using the [File Repository](https://platform.icgc-argo.org/repository) and [downloaded](/docs/data-access/data-download) using a client tool, provided that access to controlled data has been granted.
 To access controlled data, please see the [DACO application process here](/docs/data-access/daco/applying).

+## Data Release 7.0

+**Release Date:** November 06, 2023

+#### New Updates

+ICGC ARGO is excited to announce the first release of **new clinical data** available now for Australian Pancreatic Cancer Initiative [(APGI-AU)](https://www.icgc-argo.org/page/145/apgi-au), pancreatic cancer [(PACA-CA)](https://www.icgc-argo.org/page/96/panchope), and papillary thyroid cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp).
+APGI-AU was a member of the original ICGC-25K data portal as PACA-AU.

+This release includes:

+- APGI-AU: 84 previously released donors now have new clinical data
+- PACA-CA: 38 previously released donors now have new clinical data
+- PTC-SA: 239 previously released donors now have new clinical data

 ## Data Release 6.0

 **Release Date:** April 05, 2023